The Scoville Scale and Heat Levels: Understanding the Science Behind Spice

 Explore the Superhot Pepper World

 The rise of superhot peppers like the Carolina Reaper has sparked a global fascination.
-These peppers are not only used in cooking but have become the centerpiece of eating challenges and spicy food competitions.
+These peppers are used in cooking and have become the centerpiece of eating challenges and spicy food competitions.
 The Carolina Reaper, currently the hottest pepper in the world, has an average of 1.6 million SHU but can reach up to 2.2 million SHU.

 For pepper growers, understanding heat units is crucial.
 The environment, soil quality, and care can influence capsaicin levels.
 Start with milder varieties and progress to hotter ones as you gain experience.